m4mbo/dgca_tasks/README.md

-# DGCA-M for Functional RNNs
+# DGCA-M for Task-oriented ESN growth